Jasper2819/web-typography-22-23/README.md

 ## Introduction

 For us, a movie can be an incredible experience.
 Watching everything happen on the big screen with all kinds of sound effects and beautiful dialog.
 But for people who can't hear a thing, it can be really difficult to understand everything happening on the screen.
 There are solutions to this, like simple subtitles, but this can be very boring.
+It is impotant to **prioritise this identity**.

 It is up to us students of the minor *Visual Interface Design* to put some extra magic to the simple subtitles.

 In this ReadMe file, you will find: